 Driving south of Lviv with Lviv Ecotour’s driver is the fastest way to reach the Carpathian Mountains from Lviv.
 For day trips to the mountains you will be going on Highway M06 directly south of Lviv towards Stryi.
 Road M06 is the best quality highway in Ukraine.
 It passes near Lviv connecting it to the westernmost tip of Ukraine in the town of Chop.
 The foothills of the Carpathian Mountains can be reached from Lviv within about one hour.

 Roads: M06 is Ukraine’s main highway

 While driving on road M06 to the south of Lviv, for a moment you may forget that you are in Ukraine.
-The highway has been recently resurfaced and widened.
+The highway has been resurfaced and widened.
 The road is so smooth that it takes some time to get used to driving without bumps and potholes that are frequent on most roads in Ukraine.
 Road H09 also leads to the south of Lviv, and is a good way to reach the Carpathian wilderness near the border with Romania.
 H09 runs through the towns of Rohatyn, Burshtyn and Ivano-Frankivsk.

 Terrain: the shortest way to the mountains from Lviv

 The area south of Lviv is mostly flat.
 The stretch through the mountains is winding and rises gradually to the Mountain Pass on Highway M06 near the old Hungarian border.
 Later the road dips towards the Great Hungarian plain with the towns of Mukachevo and Uzhogorod.
 The drive through the mountains in clear weather has some beautiful views of the terrain with distant villages scattered around the slopes.